shaika-123/repo-demo/README.md

 # repo-demo
-this i smy learning repo
+this is my learning repo